If you’ve ever thought about hiring a document scanning company to digitize your paper records, chances are you had a few questions about the process.

 By storing additional backups of your data in multiple physical locations, you are further protected against data loss disasters.

-Who will scan my documents?
+3. Who does my scanning company hire to scan my documents?

-At SecureScan, our technicians undergo a rigorous screening and training program before they scan a single document.
-This allows us to provide a scanning service that will meet even the highest security and data privacy requirements.
+This ensures that we are able to provide a scanning service that will meet even the highest security and data privacy requirements.

-One time or ongoing conversion?
+4. One time scanning service or ongoing conversion?

 Depending on the volume of documents you need to convert and your daily paper processes, you may choose a more gradual approach to digitizing your paper records.
-You may want to set regular scanning intervals to back up files that are no longer active, you may even want to scan as you go, adding new files as they are created in real time.
+You may want to set a schedule at regular intervals to archive files that have fallen out of your retention policy, preventing a backlog.

+You may even want to implement a scan as you go pipeline, adding new files as they are created in real time.
 Scanning as you go helps address office space storage requirements and improves efficiency, while also helping to spread out the costs of scanning your documents.

-What is the quality of the final product?
+5. What is the quality of the final product?